 I've seen no evidence to show that Mr W would have proceeded even if Options had rejected his application.
-He was approached by Caledonian - which was consistent with its business model of contacting ex-service personnel and encouraging them to consider transferring out of their pensions.
+He was approached by Caledonian - which was consistent with its business model of contacting AFPS members and encouraging them to consider transferring out of their pensions.
 And on meeting with Caledonian, he was encouraged to transfer out of his existing pension on the understanding that Caledonian would improve this.
-Mr W has told us he wasn't interested in transferring his pension before speaking with Caledonian, and I've found no reason to doubt that.
+Mr W has told us that before Caledonian approached him, he "was not interested in changing his pension", and I've found no reason to doubt that.